Privacy Notice

 - Who it will be shared with.

-We will also explain what rights, as a service user and a colleague, you have and how you can control how we use your information.
+We will also explain what rights you have and how you can control how we use your information.

-The Trust recognises the importance of protecting personal and confidential information in all that we do, and takes care to meet its legal duties.
+We recognise the importance of protecting personal and confidential information in all that we do and takes care to meet its legal duties.

 FAQ's